nuthanc/angular_course/my-first-app/README.md

 * spec file is for testing
 * The cli does declaration, selector creation and other things automatically
 * In app.component.html, provide Servers Component tag and in Servers html, render Server Component twice

+### Working With Component Templates

+* Inline templates by replacing templateUrl with template
+* Use backtick for multi-line strings
+* template or templateUrl is mandatory for a Component, selector and styleUrls are optional